Senate leaders offer map that mostly retains BESE boundaries; others say more diversity needed

 A new redistricting dispute is brewing amid a push by civil rights groups to add another minority seat to the state Board of Elementary and Se…

-Victoria Wenger, an attorney with the NAACP Legal Defense & Educational Fund Inc., said her group is confident that a revamped BESE district where Black voters make up about 47% of the voting-age population would stand a good chance of winning.
+Victoria Wenger, an attorney with the NAACP Legal Defense & Educational Fund Inc., said her group is confident that a revamped BESE district where Black voters make up about 47% of the voting-age population would stand a good chance of allowing a minority candidate to win.

 Hewitt said legislative officials disagree.